cutting-room-floor/projectmill/README.txt

 ## Commands

+ProjectMill accepts the following commands.
+They can be issued either individually or together.

-`mill`      Generates new tilemill projects based on configuration.
+`--mill`      Generates new tilemill projects based on configuration.

-`render`    Renders projects that are present in configuration and have been milled.
+`--render`    Renders projects that are present in configuration and have been milled.

-`upload`    Uploads projects that are present in configuration and have been rendered.
+`--upload`    Uploads projects that are present in configuration and have been rendered.

 ## Options